Esri/idp/Documentation/SAML/Azure Active Directory.md

 ## Required information

 ArcGIS requires certain attribute information to be received from the IDP when a user signs in using SAML logins.
 The `NameID` attribute is mandatory and must be sent by your IDP in the SAML response to make the federation with ArcGIS work.
 Since ArcGIS uses the value of `NameID` to uniquely identify a named user, it is recommended that you use a constant value that uniquely identifies the user.
-When a user from the IDP signs in, a new user with the user name `NameID` will be created by ArcGIS in its user store.
+When a user from the IDP signs in, a new user with the user name `NameID` will be created by ArcGIS organization in its user store.
 The allowed characters for the value sent by `NameID` are alphanumeric, _ (underscore), . (dot), and @ (at sign).
 Any other characters will be escaped to contain underscores in the user name created by ArcGIS.

 ArcGIS supports the inflow of a user's email address, group memberships, given name, and surname from the SAML identity provider.